AlphaFold2 can predict single-mutation effects: PDB Structure Data

-\sb{Methods}\\ {\smaller \nsb{Structure Data} We curate a set of structures from the PDB to study the effect of mutations on protein structure.
-We select all proteins from the PDB that have equal sequence length, for which there are multiple structures whose sequences differ by no more than \num{3} mutations; we include proteins with identical sequences as a control group.
+We curate a set of structures from the PDB (downloaded 10 August 2020) to study the effect of mutations on protein structure.
+We first select all proteins from the PDB that have equal sequence length, for which there are multiple structures whose sequences differ by no more than \num{3} mutations; we include proteins with identical sequences as a control group.
 We only include proteins of length $50 \leq L \leq 500$.
-We exclude protein complexes, or proteins bound to RNA or DNA.
-We only match pairs of proteins if they are bound to the exact same types of small molecules.
-We exclude NMR structures for simplicity, avoiding the need to determine additional cutoffs to infer disorder, or to choose a representative structural model.
+Binding can result in large structural change, so we control for this: we exclude all protein complexes, or proteins bound to RNA or DNA since large interactions lead to large deformations with relatively poor reproducibility across repeat measurements; we only match pairs of proteins if they are bound to the exact same types of small molecules, since these result in small, more reproducible deformations.
+We exclude NMR structures for simplicity, avoiding the need to determine additional cutoffs to infer disorder, or to choose a representative structural model; we also found that NMR structures were much less reliable (higher deformation between repeat measurements) than crystal structures.
 We only consider pairs that were prepared at a similar pH (within $\pm 0.5$).
 We exclude pairs of structures that are almost identical (\eg, from time-resolved crystallography experiments); \ie, pairs with a RMSD smaller than \SI{0.001}{\angstrom}.
-This leaves us with \num{4653} PDB structures, and \num{92868} pairs.
-To create a non-redundant sample, we cluster protein sequences using CD-hit,~\cite{libi06} with a \SI{90}{\%} sequence identity threshold.
-From the total pool of pairs we create sub-samples with no more than \num{10} examples per group, for each value of $M$, the mutation number (in total, \num{2815} pairs); we run analyses with \num{1000} samples to estimate sampling error.
-We predict structures using AF2 with default template cutoff date (14 May 2020) and reduced genomic database.
-We run AF2 using all five pre-trained models: we show results for the models with the highest pLDDT (AF2-predicted measure of residue-level confidence) in \fref{fig:fig1}, and compare other models in SI Fig 5; we show results in \fref{fig:fig2} for single, best-performing model for each separate phenotype, and the other models in SI Fig 4. }\\ {\smaller \nsb{Structure analysis} Metrics of structural change are often differentiated by whether they provide absolute measures or scores, and by whether they measure global or local differences: \eg, root-mean-square-deviation (RSMD) is an absolute, global measure.
-For our purpose, we want an absolute, local measure.
-A common metric of local change is the local distance difference test (LDDT),~\cite{marbi13} but this is designed to score the similarity of experimental and predicted structures for a single protein sequence; it is bounded by 0 and 1 so as to ignore large effects, and uses a total of five cutoff parameters.
-Instead, we design a simplified LDDT variant, the local distance difference (LDD), which requires only one cutoff, and measures perturbations on an absolute scale.
-For each residue we calculate a distance vector of the scalar distances between neighbouring C$_{\alpha}$ atoms, for each structure; atoms are neighbours if they are within a radius of \SI{11}{\angstrom} in both structures.
-The LDD is then the Euclidean distance between these two distance vectors. }\\
+This leaves us with \num{3901} PDB structures, and $\sim$\num{90000} pairs; $\sim$\num{70000} of these pairs derive from a set of \num{485} endothiapepsin structures, so we remove most of these until we are left with \num{17813} pairs.